Rolex Logo

 The Rolex logo represents a brand worthy of kings.
-The emblem demonstrates that the company’s watches are designed for VIPs from high society.
-The shades of the sign show nobility, the desire to exist for centuries.
+The emblem demonstrates that the company’s watches are intended for VIPs from the upper echelons of society.
+The shades of the sign speak of nobility and the desire to exist for centuries.

 Rolex: Brand overview